LaszloLueck/RegionalWeather/README.md

 ...

+## Changes
+### 2020-12-12 early in the morning
+- I´ve finished the reindexer.
+This peace of code looks continously in a specified folder for files, take the data and reindex the data to elasticsearch.
+If the data is reindexed, the file will be deleted.
+For that todo, i have created another scheduler.
+- Another thing i have implemented ist the bulk indexing functionality.
+Before, every document would be inserted in elastic in a single step.
+From now on, all the defult work (takes the current weather data) would be written to elastic in one bulk step.
+If you reindex a document of a day (for my setting => Every 12 measurements per hour * 24 * 20 locations) with 5760 elements, it is not such a good idea to reindex line by line.
+With the bulk operation, i reindex now 100 documents in one piece.
+With that bulk thing 5760 documents would be reindexed in 2 seconds.
+Not so bad for a single es instance.
+- For the bulk thing and because i found the code nice i refactor it a little and use a lot of more linq / lambda shit.

 ## How it looks like (very prototypish)
 Here you have a look a the grafana dashboard looks like.
 Above the temperature of 20 selected locations around me plotted as a time series.
 The second Panel is a Worldmap item that shows the current temperatures in the map.
 Not bad for first prototype, but a lot of work to do...